anitguru/checkov-pipeline-demo/README.md

 Demo Steps:

-* Create a new release in this repousing the CLI or UI
+* Create a new release in this repository using the CLI or UI
 * Go to Actions and review the CI process
 * Show the output of `WizCLI`
 * Clean up - delete the release created and associated tag